pavanjit09/movie-recommender-system/README.md

 - Add user-based collaborative filtering for personalized recommendations.
 - Include advanced filtering options like genres, release year, or popularity.
 - Provide trailers or additional movie details fetched from the TMDB API.

-Feel free to contribute or suggest improvements! 😊